-The male (external) condom is a thin latex rubber or non-latex covering which is rolled onto an erect (hard) penis.
+The external (male) condom is a thin latex rubber or non-latex covering which is rolled onto an erect (hard) penis.

-Worn on the penis during sex, the male (external) condom provides a barrier which collects semen (fluid that contains sperm) and stops the transfer of fluids to a partner.
+Worn on the penis during sex, the external condom provides a barrier which collects semen (fluid that contains sperm) and stops the transfer of fluids to a partner.
 Condoms can also be used on sex toys if they are being shared between people.
 This will reduce the risk of STI transmission.

-Condoms are 98% effective at preventing pregnancy when used perfectly, but in real life they can be less effective (82%) because condoms can break and are not always used correctly.
+Condoms are 98% effective at preventing pregnancy when used perfectly, but in real life they can be less effective (82%) because condoms can break or slip off when not used correctly.